ndonfris/fish-lsp/docs/CONTRIBUTING.md

 <!-- markdownlint-disable-file -->
-# Contributing 👥
+# Contributing :busts_in_silhouette:

 The [fish-lsp](https://fish-lsp.dev) aims to create an experience that aligns with the [fish](https://fishshell.com) language goals.

 In a quick overview, the project hopes to create a development environment that is as _friendly_ as possible.

-_Thanks for the interest in contributing to the project_ 🙏
+_Thanks for the interest in contributing to the project_ :pray:

 ---